toji/toji.dev/webxr-scene-optimization/index.md

 ## Merging by Material

-If you look around the island, you'll see that there's a LOT of objects that share the same material (texture/color/shinyness/etc.) Let's look at the towers of the castle for example.
+If you look around the island, you'll see that there's a LOT of objects that share the same material (texture/color/shininess/etc.) Let's look at the towers of the castle for example.

 ![Such a pretty little tower](./media/tower-selected.png)

 You'll notice in the right hand pane I've got the `materials` tab open and it shows that this tower is using the descriptively names "Material.007".
 Furthermore, next to it is a number that shows how many other meshes in the scene are using the same material.
 116!
 If we click around the scene to see other objects with the same material we'll find it's used on the castle walls, bridges, houses, even the sheep!
-It's pretty common for artists to reuse their materials multipled times throughout a scene simply because it's often easier on them to do it that way.
+It's pretty common for artists to reuse their materials multiple times throughout a scene simply because it's often easier on them to do it that way.

 When materials do get reused across multiple meshes, we can apply a really easy trick: Merging most/all of the meshes using a that material into one big mesh!